Information about the bar exam, and the process of admission to the Massachusetts bar by examination.

 Examinees are notified of their bar exam results via email.
 Unsuccessful examinees are subsequently sent a detailed score report via postal mail.

 Results from a February exam are typically released in late April.
 Results from a July exam are typically released in late October.
 Please note these timelines are approximate and are subject to change.
-A specific release date will be posted each exam cycle approximately one week in advance.

 Statistics from the most recent bar exam results can be found here.